packit/packit.dev/posts/project-mycorrhiza/index.md

 A mycorrhizal network is a symbiosis between fungi and flowers and trees.
 You have already seen one too as the photo above is a bunch of Beech trees that are "[ectomyccorhizal](https://en.wikipedia.org/wiki/Ectomycorrhiza)"!
-What it means is that nutriets are shared between the two, the fungi spreads out mycelia in the soil and transfers nutrients to the tree, and the tree provides sugar and fat back to the fungi.
+What it means is that nutrients are shared between the two, the fungi spreads out mycelia in the soil and transfers nutrients to the tree, and the tree provides sugar and fat back to the fungi.

-Since my project relates to integrating more services and getting a better packaging ecosystem, I chose the name Project Mycorrhiza to put emphasis on symbiosis between the different tools.
+Since my project relates to integrating more services and getting a better packaging ecosystem, I chose the name Project Mycorrhiza to put emphasis on the symbiosis between the different tools.

 ## Project Mycorrhiza